-How Do Credit Checks Work for a Payday Loan?
+How Do Credit Checks Work for a Payday Loan in 2022?

 Credit checks have always been a central part of the loan application process.
 A traditional bank or financial institution looks at the borrower’s credit history to mitigate the risk of approving an unsecured loan like a payday loan.